smucclaw/dmn/README.md

 # dmn
-Decision Model &amp; Notation to L4
+Decision Model &amp; Notation (in Markdown and XML) to L4

 # Types.hs
 List of types in DMN: